JakeSteam/blog-history/_drafts/2024-12-24-lego-junkbot-decompiled.md

   - Can borrow for free? https://archive.org/details/designresearchme0000unse/page/n9/mode/2up
 - Gamelab created the game!
   - Mentioned here https://www.deepfun.com/gamelab-arcadia-blix-and-loop/, can archive.org their site
-  - Eric Zimmerman and Peter Lee (podcast)
+  - Founded by Eric Zimmerman and Peter Lee (podcast)
+  - Frank Latz was Director of Game Design... and made universal paperclips????? https://nodontdie.com/interviews/frank-lantz
   - Junkbot was first game made by Gamelab for lego
   - Gamelab shut down in 2009, some of the people teach at NYU Game Center?
 - Interview here: https://www.bzpower.com/topic/31378-the-history-of-junkbot/